ProjectPythia/pythia-foundations/foundations/github/git-branches.md

 In this example, all of the changes to the branches were local and made by a single person, you.
 In a collaborative environment, other contributors may be making changes to their own feature branches (or main branch), which will ultimately be pushed up to the remote repository.
 Either way, your branches will become stale and need to be refreshed.
 The more time that passes by, the more likely this is to happen, particularly for an active GitHub repository.
 Here we show you how to sync your branches with the upstream branches.

-Once a pull request has been merged, you will find that these upstream changes are not automatically included in your fork or your other branches.
+Once a Pull Request has been merged, you will find that these upstream changes are not automatically included in your fork or your other branches.
 In order to include the changes from the upstream main branch, you will need to do a `git pull`.

 First check if there are any upstream changes: